 Literature

-This lion would have originally have formed part of a handle attached to a larger Etruscan bronze vessel, a prong can still be found on the front paws that would have been used for attachment.
-The Etruscans were master metalsmiths.
-Ready access to copper and iron, which were abundant in Etruria, led to the widespread production of small, finely crafted bronze objects that served both decorative and functional purposes.
+The Etruscans were master metalsmiths and ready access to copper and iron, which were abundant in Etruria, led to the widespread production of small, finely crafted bronze objects that served both decorative and functional purposes.
 For a similar example see, The Walters Art Museum, accession no. 54.89.
+For further discussion of lions in Etruscan art, see William Llewelyn Brown, The Etruscan Lion, Oxford, 1960.